Dionisio, the native guard at the watchtower, raised his head, all his senses on alert.

 Dionisio swabbed the cannon, tamped the powder inside, inserted the ball until it gave off that satisfying dull clunk, and prepared to light the pan.
 At the last minute, Mario muttered, “Wait.”

 “What?”
 Dionisio said, turning to follow Mario’s worried gaze.

 Dionisio squinted at the boat.
 Indeed, against the striped sail of the raiders, a man waved a white flag.

 But it was too late.
-Dionisio had inadvertently lit the cannon, and it boomed towards the sea.
+Dionisio had inadvertently lit the fuse, and the cannonball boomed towards the sea.